 Several primer pairs are available for diagnosis of X. citri subsp. citri.
 Hartung et al. (1993) primers 2 and 3 target a BamHI restriction fragment length polymorphic DNA fragment specific to X. citri subsp. citri and are the most frequently used in assays on plant material because of their good specificity and sensitivity (approximately 10^2 c.f.u/ml).
 Primers J-pth1 and J-pth2 target a 197 base pair (bp) fragment of the nuclear localization signal in the virulence gene pthA in Xanthomonas strains that cause citrus canker symptoms.
-These strains include X. citri subsp. citri, X. fuscans subsp. aurantifolii and the atypical X. citri subsp. citri strains A and A detected in Florida (Cubero and Graham, 2002).
+These strains include X. citri subsp. citri, X. fuscans subsp. aurantifolii and the atypical X. citri subsp. citri strains A and A^w detected in Florida (Cubero and Graham, 2002).
 The primers are universal, but they have lower sensitivity (10^4 cfu/ml in plant material) than the Hartung et al. (1993) primers.
-However, the Hartung primers do not detect the X. citri subsp. citri strain A and all A strains or X. fuscans subsp. aurantifolii.
-In situations where the presence of atypical X. citri subsp. citri strains A and A is suspected - for example, where citrus canker symptoms are observed on the hosts C. aurantiifolia (Mexican lime) and C. macrophylla (Alemow) - both primer sets should be used.
+However, the Hartung primers do not detect the X. citri subsp. citri strains A and A^w is suspected - for example, where citrus canker symptoms are observed on the hosts C. aurantifolia (Mexican lime) and C. macrophylla (Alemow) - both primer sets should be used.